Earth Notes: On Method F+C Eco-Friendly Laundry Detergent: Review (2010)Updated 2021-12-07.

-This review was done done in stages to test it on various wash cycles.
+This review was undertaken in stages to test F+C on various wash cycles.
 We can't do perfect scientific tests with full controls.
 But we can report how Method compares with our other detergents.

 As of July 2010, the two most common laundry detergents we use are Tesco own-brand tablets, and Persil (Unilever) "small&mighty" concentrated liquid.
 Both allow low-temperature washes, though the cheap-and-cheerful tablets don't work well (don't even dissolve) below 30°C. The liquid works reasonably down to the 9°C of a winter cold wash.